MineValley/CoreAPI/README.md

 # ![Logo](https://cdn.minevalley.eu/branding/logo_64px_cropped.png) - CoreAPI

-This api grants important features and access to the internal server-core of MineValleyEU, that is used in any module.
+The CoreAPI provides essential features and access to the internal server core of MineValleyEU, used in all modules.

-The wiki to this api is still work in progress.
+> [!NOTE]\
+> The documentation for this API is still a work in progress and does not yet cover the entire functionality.
+We are working on adding more Javadoc to make the API easier to use.

-## Maven
+## Maven Integration

-Um die CoreAPI in einem Modul nutzbar zu machen, bieten wir eine Maven-Repository via GitHub an.
-Falls nicht bereits erledigt, muss zuvor ein Token in der settings.xml hinterlegt werden (mehr dazu unten).
+To use the CoreAPI in your module, we provide a Maven repository hosted on GitHub.
+Before proceeding, ensure you’ve added a token to your `settings.xml` file (details below).

 ```xml
 <repository>